hyperledger/firefly/SECURITY.md

 ## Report Intakes

-Hyperledger Firefly has the following ways to submit security vulnerabilities.
+Hyperledger FireFly has the following ways to submit security vulnerabilities.
 While the security team members will do their best to respond to bugs disclosed in all possible ways, it is encouraged for bug finders to report through the following approved channels: